 In 2017, the first cohort of 15 Black-footed Albatross chicks from Midway Atoll National Wildlife Refuge were translocated to James Campbell National Wildlife Refuge on the island of O’ahu in Hawaii as part of a plan to establish safe breeding colonies on high islands less at risk from loss due to inundation caused by climate change factors such as sea level rise and increased storm frequency and intensity.

-In 2006, the Western and Central Pacific Fisheries Commission passed a measure to require large tuna and swordfish longline vessels to use at least two seabird bycatch mitigation measures when fishing north of 23o N. The Fishing Vessel Owners' Association, which represents the longlining captains in the halibut and sablefish fisheries along the US West Coast, has instructed its members to use streamer lines when fishing in Washington, Oregon and Californian waters.
+In 2006, the Western and Central Pacific Fisheries Commission passed a measure to require large tuna and swordfish longline vessels to use at least two seabird bycatch mitigation measures when fishing north of 23o N. The Fishing Vessel Owners' Association, which represents the longlining captains in the halibut and sablefish fisheries along the west coast of the U.S.A., has instructed its members to use streamer lines when fishing in Washington, Oregon and Californian waters.

 Conservation Actions Proposed